 For the Mut complex a triangle with cotangent 3 was visualised with its small angle in the middle of the third court.
-It aligns with the causeway and axis of the Mut temple.
+It aligns with the causeway and axis of the Mut temple and also the western side on the avenue leading to Luxor.
 The perimeter wall there is not so carefully laid out.
 The eastern section is parallel to the similar wall of the Amun precinct, but the western wall is misaligned by over 1°, which makes it more difficult to determine the intended orientations, but it is possible the layout had the same two triangles on the west and east with, on the north, a triangle incorporating a cotangent of 3, while on the south the triangle may have incorporated an angle with a cotangent of c.
 1.08, possibly 13/12 (42.71°).